US Core Implementation Guide

 Searching for Screening and Assessment Data

-Unlike QuestionnaireResponse, When Observations are used to record set of Screening and Assessments responses, clients can query individual responses using the standard FHIR RESTful API search parameters.
-This simple example below is a FHIR RESTful search transaction on Observation to access a patient’s SDOH assessment:
+Unlike QuestionnaireResponse, When Observations are used to record a set of Screening and Assessments responses, Clients can query individual responses using the standard FHIR RESTful API search parameters.
+The example below is a FHIR RESTful search transaction on Observation to access a patient's SDOH assessment:

 • Patient's FHIR_id = "example"